-FPS Aim Training
+FPS Aim Training (New Update!)

 Do you ever play a First Person Shooter and feel like everyone else is better than you?
 Do you want to be like the pros?
 Or do you just want to hone, refine, and maintain your FPS skills?
 Look no further, as FPS Aim Training has all your needs!
 Use the target practice to perfect those crispy flicks, those tight snaps, and those crazy shots.
 FPS Aim Training supports many resolutions, aspect rations, and sensitivities, so you can recreate your perfect environment from your favorite First Person Shooters!
 Get in the zone fast with FPS Aim Training, and warm up for a competitive match of the most intense FPS games out there.

 - Options for size, amount, delay, and duration of targets. (access with M)

 - Settings automatically saved

 - Satisfying sound when you hit a target

 - Different Ranges

 - Universal (Windows, Mac, Linux, and Web!)

 Click download now to get access to the following files:

 Log in with itch.io to leave a comment.